bienz2/blog/_posts/2025-05-05-publish-tex.md

 10. After compiling, you won't automatically see the PDFs.
 You need to go to your GitHub repository Settings, click on `Pages` on the left hand side, and select `Deploy from a branch` under Source.
 Then, select the branch as gh-pages.

 11. Finally, your PDFs are live.
-You can view them at https://your-org-name.github.io/your-repo-name/your-file-name.pdf.
-For example, my file `code1.tex` is available at https://ProfessorBienz.github.io/CS481/code1.pdf.
-(Note, this reroutes you to teaching.amandabienz.com/CS481/code1.pdf because I have rerouted ProfessorBienz.github.io to my own custom domain.
+You can view them at `https://your-org-name.github.io/your-repo-name/your-file-name.pdf`.
+For example, my file `code1.tex` is available at [https://ProfessorBienz.github.io/CS481/code1.pdf](https://ProfessorBienz.github.io/CS481/code1.pdf).
+(Note, this reroutes you to [teaching.amandabienz.com/CS481/code1.pdf](teaching.amandabienz.com/CS481/code1.pdf) because I have rerouted [ProfessorBienz.github.io](ProfessorBienz.github.io) to my own custom domain.
 For more information on this process, check out the blog post TODO).

-The full workflow for my CS481 repository is available at https://github.com/bienz2/blog/blob/main/assets/publish.yml.
+The full workflow for my CS481 repository is available [here](https://github.com/bienz2/blog/blob/main/assets/publish.yml).